peal/grplib/Readme.md

 ### New Problem
 1. Create a folder inside the problems folder.
 Use a simple name for it, see what has been used already.
 Let us call it `<example>` here
 2. Inside `<example>` you will need an `index.md` file which needs to have the following structure.
 Replace **ALL** occurrences of `<example>` with your problem name.
 See the citation/biblography point below for information about how to cite and create a bibliography.
+Examples are given in the template here.
 ```
 ---
 layout: default